mongodb/mongodb-kubernetes-operator/docs/contributing.md

 #### (Optional) Create a MongoDBCommunity Resource

-Follow the steps outlined [here](./deploy-configure.md) to deploy some resource.
+Follow the steps outlined [here](./deploy-configure.md) to deploy some resources.

 #### Cleanup
 To remove the operator and any created resources you can run